-As defined by Hentzel and Hentzel [8], we compute the SAX count as S + A - X where:
+As defined6 by Hentzel and Hentzel [7], we compute the SAX count as S + A - X where:

-S is the number of colored edge regions with two or more pegs $(0 \le S \le 3)$.

-A is the number of pegs occupying holes labeled "+1" in Figure 4c.

-X is the number of pegs occupying holes labeled "-1" in Figure 4c.
+- S is the number of colored edge regions with two or more pegs $(0 \le S \le 3)$. - A is the number of pegs occupying holes labeled "+1" in Figure 4c. - X is the number of pegs occupying holes labeled "-1" in Figure 4c.

 Note that if the entire board is filled, the SAX count is 3 + 3 - 6 = 0.
 If a board position has only a single peg, then the SAX count is simply the value of that hole in Figure 4c.
-For any board position B, if we take the complement of B (where every peg is replaced by a hole and vice-versa), then the SAX count of the complemented position is -SAX(B).
+For any board position B, if we take the complement of B (where every peg is replaced by a hole and vice versa), then the SAX count of the complemented position is -SAX(B).

 Table 1 shows all 17 distinct feasible starting and ending pairs on T_5 .
 The slack is the difference between the SAX count of the starting board position and the SAX count of the ending board position.
-In the case where we begin at a corner (say a1), the starting SAX count is +1, but the first move must be a3-a1 (or the symmetric c3-a1), and the SAX count is zero after this jump is made.
-We define the effective slack as the difference between the starting and final SAX count when the effect of these forced jumps at the start or finish is taken into account.
-The effective slack is one less than the slack when the game begins at a corner, and one less when it ends at a corner.
+In the case where we begin at a corner (say a1), the starting SAX count is +1, but the first jump must be a3-a1 (or the symmetric c3-a1), and the SAX count is zero after this jump is made.
+We define the effective slack as the difference between the starting and final SAX count when the effect of these forced jumps at the start or finish is